 With the brilliant Termux terminal emulator app you can run an SSH server on your Android.

-Previously I used SSHDroid to achieve this, but with Termux is much nicer because you have access to a working package manager.
+Previously I used SSHDroid (which is no longer available) to achieve this, but with Termux is much nicer because you have access to a working package manager.

 Run the service